 Dance Academy by the FICHO Institute

 The FICHO Institute offers a dance and movement-based facilitator training program led by Holistic Dance Teacher and Embodied Leadership Coach, Goran Bogdanovski.
-He has vast experience working with dance as an art form and a healing modality.
+He has vast experience working with dance as an art form and healing modality.
 He combines yoga, martial arts, shamanism, and other transformative practices in his coaching work.

-Comprehensive Somatic Coaching Certifications
+Full Somatic Coaching Certifications

 Integrative Somatic Practitioner Certification Course at IWA